theme-reserved

 Volunteerism

-Over the course of life, certain causes become near and dear to our hearts through circumstance and experience.
+Throughout life, certain causes become near and dear to our hearts through circumstance and experience.
 Retirement presents an opportunity to build a lasting legacy through volunteerism.
-Determine where you want to make an impact by creating your individual philanthropic mission statement.
+Determine where you want to make an impact by creating your philanthropic mission statement.
 Work towards achieving that mission by identifying opportunities within your local community via school boards, hospitals and libraries or philanthropies with missions that speak to you.
 If you already donate time with an organization, identify ways to deepen that relationship.
 Take advantage of your flexible schedule to contribute skills in addition to monetary donations.

 Join a Board